Half-Life: Alyx: Production

 Valve developed several VR prototypes, with three projects under development by 2017.
-Finding that the portal systems of their puzzle series Portal were disorienting in VR, they settled on Half-Life.
+They found the portal systems of their puzzle series Portal were disorienting in VR, but that the Half-Life systems were a natural fit.
 Walker said that Half-Life 3 had been a "terrifyingly daunting prospect", and the team saw VR as a way to return to the series.
-Additionally, they anticipated that fans would react negatively if Half-Life 3 were a VR-only game, and felt that a prequel carried less weight.
+Additionally, they anticipated that fans would react negatively if Half-Life 3 were a VR-only game and felt a prequel carried less weight.

-Valve built prototypes using Half-Life 2 assets, and narrowed the gameplay systems to those that best fit VR.
-They found that the Half-Life systems were a "surprisingly natural fit", but that VR affected almost every aspect of the design, including combat, level design and pacing.
+Valve built prototypes using Half-Life 2 assets and narrowed the gameplay systems to those that best fit VR.
+VR affected almost every aspect of the design, including combat, level design and pacing.
 For example, shooting in VR, which requires the player to physically position their hand in space, is a different experience from aiming with traditional mouse-and-keyboard controls.

-Valve did not develop a non-VR version of Alyx, as they were confident that it would only be possible in VR.
-They anticipated that fans would modify it to run without VR equipment.
-Though this bothered some on the team, Walker was not concerned, as he believed it would offer an inferior experience that would demonstrate why they had chosen VR.
+Mike Morasky, the composer for Portal 2 and Team Fortress 2, wrote the score in consultation with Kelly Bailey, the composer for previous Half-Life games.
+He cited industrial music by acts such as Nine Inch Nails, the Prodigy and Skinny Puppy as inspiration.

-Half-Life: Alyx entered development around February 2016, and entered full production later that year.
+Half-Life: Alyx entered development around February 2016 and entered full production later that year.
 The team, comprising around 80 people, was the largest in Valve's history, and included Campo Santo, a studio Valve acquired in 2018.
 As Valve had repeatedly failed to see projects through, some staff were reluctant to join and many were skeptical that VR was the right direction.

-Mike Morasky, the composer for Portal 2 and Team Fortress 2, wrote the score in consultation with Kelly Bailey, the composer for previous Half-Life games.
-He cited industrial music by acts such as Nine Inch Nails, the Prodigy and Skinny Puppy as inspiration.
+Valve did not develop a non-VR version of Alyx as they were confident that it would only be possible in VR.
+They anticipated that fans would modify it to run without VR equipment.
+Though this bothered some on the team, Walker was not concerned, as he believed it would offer an inferior experience and demonstrate why they had chosen VR.
 In late 2018, Valve held a company-wide playtest of the entire game.
 The results convinced them that VR had been the right choice.
 The final weeks of development took place remotely due to the COVID-19 pandemic.